 Regular opportunities for moderation of judgements will be supported in school and across schools for all age groups to ensure consistency of age related judgements.
-There will be opportunities for staff to participate in cross-school moderation activities.
-Each year group will collaboratively assess and moderate work to ensure consistency and gather evidence on an ongoing basis.
+There will be opportunities for staff to participate in borough moderation activities.
+Each year group will provide the subject leader with a file of exemplars and moderation evidence on an ongoing basis.
 Staff will be supported to assess progress and attainment in writing, reading, grammar, punctuation and spelling on an ongoing basis and staff will be supported to use a tracking system to inform their planning.
 Middle leaders will work with year teams and staff to ensure progress is monitored regularly and interventions are planned for as required for individuals and groups of vulnerable learners.
 Leaders will plan a robust cycle of monitoring and evaluation for this subject area to ensure consistently high standards in provision and learning.